Last updated: May 8, 2026

 Day 1 – July 27

-This evening we will level set and establish a framework for the way to be thinking about and approaching the trip.
+Arrive in Cairo, where we will meet you inside the airport and fast-track you through immigration and customs, then transfer to our hotel.
+This evening we will level-set and establish a framework for the way to be thinking about and approaching the trip.

 Day 2 – July 28

 The Gt.
-Pyramid: The sheer mass, the precision of the stonework, the alignment with celestial bodies.
-The impossibility is in the logistics: quarrying, transporting, and assembling 2.3 million blocks with near-perfect accuracy.
+Pyramid: the sheer mass, the precision of the stonework, the alignment with celestial bodies.
+The impossibility is in the logistics — quarrying, transporting, and assembling 2.3 million blocks with near-perfect accuracy.
 If ancient civilizations achieved so much with so little, what more could we be capable of today?
 We’ll explore these profound questions while experiencing the majesty of the world’s most iconic wonders.

 Today we will visit the Great Pyramid at night and the Sphinx enclosure in daylight.